elastic/kibana/packages/kbn-optimizer/README.md

 When a bundle is determined to be up-to-date a worker is not started for the bundle.
 If running the optimizer with the `--dev/--watch` flag, then all the files referenced by cached bundles are watched for changes.
 Once a change is detected in any of the files referenced by the built bundle a worker is started.
 If a file is changed that is referenced by several bundles then workers will be started for each bundle, combining workers together to respect the worker limit.

+## Bundle Refs

+In order to dramatically reduce the size of our bundles, and the time it takes to build them, this PR makes the relationships between plugins/bundles explicit using "bundle refs".
+When the optimizer starts a list of "refs" that could be had is compiled from the list of bundles being built and sent to each worker.
+That list is used to determine which import statements in a bundle should be replaced with a runtime reference to the output of another bundle.

+At runtime the bundles now share a set of entry points.
+By default a plugin shares `public` so that other code can use relative imports to access that directory.
+To expose additional directories they must be listed in the plugin's kibana.json "extraPublicDirs" field.
+The directories listed there will **also** be exported from the plugins bundle so that any other plugin can import that directory. "common" is commonly in the list of "extraPublicDirs".

+When a directory is listed in the "extraPublicDirs" it will always be included in the bundle so that other plugins have access to it.
+The worker building the bundle has no way of knowing whether another plugin is using the directory, so be careful of adding test code or unnecessary directories to that list.

+Any import in a bundle which resolves into another bundles "context" directory, ie `src/plugins/*`, must map explicitly to a "public dir" exported by that plugin.
+If the resolved import is not in the list of public dirs an error will be thrown and the optimizer will fail to build the bundles until the error is fixed.

 ## API

 To run the optimizer from code, you can import the [`OptimizerConfig`][OptimizerConfig] class and [`runOptimizer`][Optimizer] function.
 Create an [`OptimizerConfig`][OptimizerConfig] instance by calling it's static `create()` method with some options, then pass it to the [`runOptimizer`][Optimizer] function. `runOptimizer()` returns an observable of update objects, which are summaries of the optimizer state plus an optional `event` property which describes the internal events occuring and may be of use.
 You can use the [`logOptimizerState()`][LogOptimizerState] helper to write the relevant bits of state to a tooling log or checkout it's implementation to see how the internal events like [`WorkerStdio`][ObserveWorker] and [`WorkerStarted`][ObserveWorker] are used.